-The Rand has depreciated significantly since 2018 on account of the increasing strength of the U.S. dollar, investor concerns regarding South African economic prospects and global risk aversion on account of the COVID-19 pandemic.
-Further, the downgrade of South Africa's sovereign credit rating by each of Moody's Investor Services Cyprus Ltd., Fitch Ratings Limited and S&P Global Ratings to sub-investment grade in March and April 2020 saw South Africa excluded from the World Government Bond Index ("WGBI"), triggering investors who were mandated to invest in investment grade countries to sell South African assets.
+The downgrade of South Africa's sovereign credit rating by each of Moody's Investor Services Cyprus Ltd., Fitch Ratings Limited and S&P Global Ratings to sub-investment grade in 2020 saw South Africa excluded from the World Government Bond Index ("WGBI"), triggering investors who were mandated to invest in investment grade countries to sell South African assets.
 South Africa's 10-year sovereign bond yield reached 11.82 per cent. in March 2020 (an increase from 9 per cent. in January 2020), as a result of forced selling and heightened investor concerns about South Africa's fiscal outlook.
-The JSE All Share Index decreased by 33 per cent. since January 2020, with non-residents having sold R44.96 billion of South African bonds and R30.04 billion of equities since the beginning of 2020.
-The capital outflows expected in response to the exclusion of South Africa from the WGBI will likely prove disruptive against the backdrop of uncertain global financial markets.